- We advise you to exercise a high degree of caution in Belize because of high levels of serious crime.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hepatitis, typhoid, cholera and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to discuss your vaccination requirements with your doctor before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 HIV/AIDS is a significant risk in Belize.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.